Skip to main content

 of in-kind assistance have been shipped to Ukraine

-In 2022, the EU mobilised €330 million for an emergency support programme that helped secure access to basic goods and services, such as education, healthcare and food.
-It has also helped to protect the population, both internally displaced people and their host communities and to support small and medium enterprises and agriculture.
-Another important goal is to reconstruct civilian small-scale infrastructure, ensure energy security, and strengthen cyber security, media freedom and actions against disinformation.
-Previous on-going projects worth €192 million have been adjusted to meet urgent needs on the ground.
+In 2022, the EU mobilised €330 million for an emergency support programme that has helped secure access to basic goods and services, such as education, healthcare, and food.
+The support programme has also helped to protect the population — both internally displaced people and their host communities — and to support small and medium enterprises and agriculture.

 Emergency logistical hubs and rescEU aid